scutrobotlab/vrep_template/README.md

-# **SCUT-RobotLab: Infantry Assassin**
+# **SCUT-RobotLab:Vrep Template Project**

 ## **Introduction**

-- Project to simulate Two Wheeled Jumping Robot.
+- Project to simulate Robot with C++ edited in Vscode.
-- Refer to: ETH Ascento.
-- If you are interseted in this project and need more information, please contact Mentos Seetoo(1356046979@qq.com) to get an access.
+- If you are interseted in this project and need more information, please contact Mentos Seetoo(1356046979@qq.com) or Clang(clangwu@163.com) to get an access.

 ## **How to run this program**?

 ### **1. Run with simulation**

 - **Start your Simulation:**
-  1. Open scence file `Infantry_Assassin.ttt` with CoppeliaSim and start simulation.
+  1. Open scence file `YOUR_ROBOT_NAME.ttt` with CoppeliaSim and start simulation.
-  2. Compile and run program `./build/bin/Assassin`
+  2. Compile and run program `./build/bin/YOUR_PROJECT_NAME`

 ### **2. Run on your real robot**